klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 Within this walkthrough, I will skip any part not related to the web application exploitation, but for sake of consistency I would briefly explain what (and why) I skip.

-Raven2 web application is made on the top of wordpress, and a vulnerabity affecting the application can be found analysing a bunch of files only
+Raven2 web application is made on the top of WordPress, and a vulnerability affecting the application can be found analysing a bunch of files only

 #### Vulnerability Discovery

 Running a <code>find /var/www/html/ -type -f -regex .*php</code> give us the generic structure of the application.
-The first thing to note is that the the first level of the application contains merely html files, except one, contact.php.
+The first thing to note is that the first level of the application contains merely html files, except one, contact.php.
 To give you the ability to review it, the admin put a zipped version of the file (a backup?) for you to download.

 <pre><code>
 root@Raven:/var/www/html# ls -l